The average cost for a VVT solenoid replacement is $50 to $400, depending on whether you perform a DIY project or take it to a mechanic.

 What Happens if You Don’t Replace Your VVT Solenoid?

-You should not drive if your VVT solenoid has failed.
-If you continue to drive your vehicle, you’ll notice decreased power and performance and an overall rough ride in acceleration and idling.
-You’ll also see a significant increase in fuel consumption.
-A failed VVT solenoid may also mean that your vehicle won’t start, leaving you stranded.
+If your VVT solenoid has failed, you’ll notice that your P0016 check engine light is on.
+If you continue to drive your vehicle, you will notice a loss of power and performance, as well as a rough ride during acceleration and idling.
+You’ll also notice an increase in fuel consumption.
+A failed VVT solenoid may also mean that your vehicle won’t start, leaving you stranded, which is why it’s best not to drive.

 How Often To Replace Your VVT Solenoid